-Is Reverse Osmosis Water Good for You?
+Is RO Water Good For You?
+Advantages & Disadvantages

 Reverse osmosis is a method of filtering water that removes many contaminants, including heavy metals andsediments like chlorine, salt, viruses, bacteria, and microorganisms.
 This process works by pushing water through a semi-permeable or synthetic membrane.